sanders41/meilisearch-python-sdk/README.md

 Async Serach Client is a Python async client for the [MeiliSearch](https://github.com/meilisearch/MeiliSearch) API.
 MeiliSearch also has an official [Python client](https://github.com/meilisearch/meilisearch-python).

 Which of the two clients to use comes down to your particular use case.
-The purpose for this async client is to allow for non-blocking calls when you are working in async frameworks such as [FastAPI](https://fastapi.tiangolo.com/), or if your own code base you are working in is async.
+The purpose for this async client is to allow for non-blocking calls when working in async frameworks such as [FastAPI](https://fastapi.tiangolo.com/), or if your own code base you are working in is async.
 If this does not match your use case then the official client will be a better choice.

 For the most part this client mirrors the functionality of the official client and the same [documenation](https://docs.meilisearch.com/reference/) will apply.
 There are are few exceptions to this to be aware of: